AFA(LEGAL) - INSTITUTIONAL EFFECTIVENESS: PERFORMANCE AND INSTITUTION REPORTS

 - A summary of the penalties for violation of federal copyright laws; and

-- A description of the institution's policies with respect to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in unauthorized distribution of copyrighted materials using the institution's information technology system;
+- A description of the institution's policies with respect to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in illegal downloading or unauthorized distribution of copyrighted materials using the institution's information technology system;

-- Student body diversity at the institution, including information on the percentage of enrolled, full-time students who:
+- The percentage of those enrolled, full-time students who:

 - Are male;